remarkablemark/remarkablemark.github.io/_posts/2023/2023-11-22-how-to-make-the-most-of-your-internship.md

 ## Network

 There's a saying, "It's not what you know, but who you know."
 Thus, it's important to network, make connections, and build relationships.
-You never know if one day the person you worked with becomes a referral or reference.
+You never know if one day the person you worked with becomes a referral or a reference.

 ## Have fun!

 Time is short so have fun and enjoy the moment.
 Be thankful for the experience and use it as an opportunity to grow.

-What do you think?
-What else can do to make the most out of your internship?
+What did you think?
+Did I cover all the areas that you can do to make the most of your internship?